 In recent years, CEIBS has been building out its MBA offerings in the hospitality space.
 It currently runs a joint MBA / Master of Hospitality with Cornell University’s School of Hotel Administration, and, in 2017, announced an EMBA in Hospitality.View School Profile

 While not an MBA per se, Cornell's Master of Management in Hospitality provides a strategic overview of the business of hospitality.
-2018 MMH grads were snapped up by a wide range of hospitality companies, including the Hilton Worldwide, Ritz-Carlton, and Korean Air.
+MMH grads tend to be snapped up by a wide range of hospitality companies, including the Hilton Worldwide, Ritz-Carlton, and Korean Air.
 In recent years, Cornell’s School of Hotel Administration continues to extend its reach, through partnerships with school’s like NUS and China’s CEIBS.View School Profile

 Even though ESSEC has recently retired its its MBA in Hospitality Management, the school still offers an MBA concentration in Hospitality Management Recent ESSEC MBA graduates have found themselves working at the Disneyland Resort Paris and in the Four Seasons, among other hospitality companies.
 The school also offers an MSc in Hospitality ManagementView School Profile

 MBA students at GSU – Robinson can pursue a concentration in Hotel/Real Estate.
 Robinson also offers a one-year Master’s in Global Hospitality Management through the school’s Day School of Hospitality Administration.View School Profile